snarfybot/CS4900-AppSoftwareDev/UIUX/3A_Heuristic_Evaluations_Revisions.md

 **Description**
  Perform the following tasks in your course homework repository:

-* Use the heuristic evaluation checklist from class to evaluate your team’s wireframes
+* Use the heuristics covered in class to evaluate your team’s wireframes.

 * Identify at least 3 issues and propose how to fix them